The Daily Show: Weekly guest hosts (2023)

 On December 6, 2022, Comedy Central announced that until the next iteration of the show, The Daily Show would feature weekly celebrity guest hosts including Al Franken, Wanda Sykes, Leslie Jones, Hasan Minhaj, Sarah Silverman, Chelsea Handler, John Leguizamo, Marlon Wayans, Kal Penn, and D.L.
 Hughley, as well as both current and former correspondents.
 The show returned from hiatus on January 17 with Leslie Jones guest hosting through January 19.
 Jones was followed by Sykes, Hughley, Handler, and Silverman, each hosting a week through February 16.
 Correspondent Dulcé Sloan had her first and last guest hosting gig of this era on May 1, 2023, when it was cut short by the 2023 Writers Guild of America strike, bumping originally announced guest hosts Michael Kosta, Charlamagne tha God, Michelle Wolf, Ronny Chieng, Lewis Black, and Desus Nice.

 On August 1, 2023, Variety reported that Minhaj was the primary possibility of a permanent replacement host.
 A day later, The Wrap reported that Penn was also a top candidate.
+The New Yorker reported that Minhaj had embellished details from his personal life in his stand-up material, which many believe led to a reconsideration of giving him the hosting job.

 On September 27, 2023, following the 148-day strike, Comedy Central announced the show would return on October 16 with guest hosts and would not name a permanent host until 2024.
 The extension of the search for a permanent host has been attributed to the New Yorker article alleging factual inaccuracies in Minhaj's comedy routines.